Where Is the Best Place To Donate Your Unused Items?

-I’ve heard good and bad things over the years about some places where you can donate but I wanted to do my own homework to make sure I had good information.
-I don’t want to donate to organizations that aren’t giving back to their causes the way that I expect that they should.
-Here are some of my go-to places to donate:
+I’ve heard both good and bad things over the years about some charitable organizations where you can donate.
+I wanted to do my own homework to make sure I’m giving to a worthy cause.
+I don’t want to donate to a nonprofit organization that isn’t giving back to their causes the way that I expect they should.
+Here are some of the places that are a great option.

 - Goodwill – I had heard that they didn’t give back very much to their programs and that most of the money went to administrative costs.
 However, my recent research has told me differently.
 What I found out is that Goodwill has regional headquarters and the ones I looked at are giving 85% – 89% to their programs.
 That seems reasonable to me.
 Here is what I love about Goodwill: